Notre Dame Catholic Secondary School (Burlington)

-Equity and inclusion and social justice programs include Best Buddies, the annual Angel Campaign, Halton Food For Thought Breakfast Program, May-Giving, PINK Day in support of the Terry Fox Foundation, the ECO squad, the Social Justice student activists, and Irish Cares.

-Health and wellness, bullying prevention and intervention, faith formation, parent engagement, student voice, social work, child and youth counselling, and an active Catholic School Council of parents are also a large part of the Notre Dame ethos.

-School Population
+Governance

+The school is administered by the Halton Catholic District School Board and falls within the jurisdiction of the Diocese of Hamilton.
+Oversight is provided by the board’s superintendent and the school principal, with support from an elected Catholic School Council.

+There are currently 70+ full-time teachers and 100+ total staff employed at Notre Dame.
+There are 10 Department Heads who serve on Academic Council.

+Admissions

 Notre Dame's enrolment has experienced a renewal since September 2017, increasing in size from the mid 900s to just over 1,200 students in 2023–2024.
 It receives most of its students from local elementary schools including St. Gabriel, St. Timothy, St. Mark, and Canadian Martyrs.

 Notre Dame, like all publicly funded Catholic schools in Ontario, also accepts non-Catholics into the school; however, they are expected to take part in the religious activities and religious classes.

-The Catholic school's parishes are St. Gabriel and St. Paul the Apostle.
-It belongs to the Diocese of Hamilton, under His Excellency Bishop Douglas Crosby.